17th Annual Information Literacy Summit

 We are seeking presenters to lead engaging and interactive discussions about information literacy and library instruction.
-We are especially interested in breakout sessions and panels which explore critical pedagogies the evolving nature of information literacy and are related to this year’s theme, Shifting Perspectives: Developing Critical Approaches in Information Literacy.
-We hope to foster conversations across all types of libraries, schools and other organizations and encourage a diversity of perspectives in this proposal call.
+We are especially interested in breakout sessions and panels which focus on this year’s theme: Teaching for Curiosity, Creativity, and Action.
+How might we engage our learners to help them develop curiosity and creativity?
+What role does information literacy play in taking action and making change in our communities?
+How might our own teaching practice reflect these dispositions?
+We hope to foster conversations across all types of libraries, schools, and other organizations and encourage a diversity of perspectives in this proposal call.

 The Summit is a regional conference which will be held at the Moraine Valley Community College campus.
 If you wish to propose more than one breakout session, please fill out a form for each topic.
 Breakout sessions and panels will be 50 minutes long and should include audience interaction or discussion.
 Panel discussions should have a three person maximum.
 Hands-on lessons and demonstrations (and/or practical takeaways) are encouraged.
 Sessions typically have 20-40 participants.

 The submission should include a 200-300 word description of your session.
 Please include learning outcomes and a brief explanation of why people should attend your session and what they will take away.
 A shorter abstract (around 100 words) for publication in the Summit programming will be required as well.

 Some possible topics for sessions include: